when-harry-met-sally/puzzles/README.md

 # puzzles

-Just trying to learn some other languages:
+I'm just trying to learn some other languages.
+Recently restructured.
+Most work is in the language specific dirs in katas.
-- go
-- lua

-And get better at coding puzzles, particularly recursion.
+I also use this repo to setup LSPs and such.

+As of August 2025, I am interested in Scala.